OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 The JavaScript-only runtime that is used in Office Add-ins is a modification of an open source runtime originally created for [React Native](https://reactnative.dev/).
 It contains a JavaScript engine supplemented with support for [WebSockets](https://developer.mozilla.org/docs/Web/API/WebSockets_API), [Full CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/docs/Web/HTTP/CORS), and [OfficeRuntime.storage](/javascript/api/office-runtime/officeruntime.storage).
 It doesn't have a rendering engine, and it doesn't support cookies or [local storage](https://developer.mozilla.org/docs/Web/API/Window/localStorage).

-This type of runtime is used in event-based and spam reporting add-ins in Outlook on Windows only and in Excel custom functions *except* when the custom functions are [sharing a runtime](#shared-runtime).
+This type of runtime is used in event-based and spam-reporting add-ins in Outlook on Windows only and in Excel custom functions *except* when the custom functions are [sharing a runtime](#shared-runtime).

 - When used for an Excel custom function, the runtime starts up when either the worksheet recalculates or the custom function calculates.
 It doesn't shut down until the workbook is closed.
-- When used in an Outlook event-based or spam reporting add-in, the runtime starts up when the event occurs.
+- When used in an Outlook event-based or spam-reporting add-in, the runtime starts up when the event occurs.
 It ends when the first of the following occurs.

   - The event handler calls the `completed` method of its event parameter.
   - Five minutes have elapsed since the triggering event.
   - The user changes focus from the window where the event was triggered, such as a message compose window (only applies to event-based add-ins).

+  > [!NOTE]
+  > The [event-based activation](../outlook/autolaunch.md) and [integrated spam reporting](../outlook/spam-reporting.md) features in Outlook must use the same runtime.
+Multiple runtimes aren't currently supported in Outlook.

 A JavaScript-runtime uses less memory and starts up faster than a browser runtime, but has fewer features.